Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Minister of Culture, Sports and Tourism Ta Quang Dong, Head of the Steering Committee of the Hanoi International Film Festival, emphasized: "Literary and historical works are an endless source of inspiration not only for Vietnamese cinema but also for the world."

-He pointed out that, for every five international films, one is adapted from literature, while in Vietnam, although there have been outstanding works such as “Chi Tu Hau” (from the short story “A story copied in the hospital” by Bui Duc Ai), “Mother away from home” (from the short story of the same name by Nguyen Thi) or “Ben khong chong” (from the work of writer Duong Huong), the number is still limited compared to the potential.
+He pointed out that, for every five international films, one is adapted from literature, while in Vietnam, although there have been outstanding works such as “Chi Tu Hau” (from the short story “A story copied at the hospital” by Bui Duc Ai), “Mother away from home” (from the short story of the same name by Nguyen Thi) or “Ben khong chong” (from the work of writer Duong Huong), the number is still limited compared to the potential.

-Deputy Minister Ta Quang Dong also expressed concern that young audiences are turning to foreign historical films, with carefully crafted and elaborately invested works.
+Deputy Minister Ta Quang Dong also expressed concern that young audiences are turning to foreign historical films, with carefully crafted and carefully invested works.
 According to him, this is a challenge but also a motivation for Vietnamese filmmakers to promote this genre of film, bringing authentic and rich experiences about Vietnamese history.

-Breakthrough Innovation – Breaking the Limits
+Breakthrough Innovation – Breaking Limits

 Attending the workshop, poet Nguyen Quang Thieu, Chairman of the Vietnam Writers Association , shared that making historical films and adapting them requires creativity, not just copying.
-He stated that a successful film is when the director both maintains the spirit of the original work and adds depth to the characters and story.
+He commented that a successful film is when the director both maintains the spirit of the original work and adds depth to the characters and story.

-Director Charlie Nguyen, who has participated in the production of many historical films, agrees with this point of view and shares that in order to truly create a work that touches people's hearts, directors need to do in-depth research on characters, history, and especially connect the characters' emotions with modern life, avoiding deification while still maintaining historical values.
+Director Charlie Nguyen, who has participated in the production of many historical films, agrees with this point of view and adds that in order to truly create a work that touches people's hearts, directors need to do in-depth research on characters, history, and especially connect the characters' emotions with modern life, avoiding deification while still maintaining historical values.

 Difficulties from cost to audience acceptance